Frequently Asked Questions

 We are seeking patient investors with a minimum of a 5-year investment horizon, to ensure we can finance local businesses with a stable group of member-investors.
 Members can also choose to support individual projects that have shorter terms.

-No. 10% of all monies raised from membership share sales is placed into a term deposit to establish a Membership Redemption Reserve.
+10% of all monies raised from membership share sales is placed into a term deposit to establish a Membership Redemption Reserve.
 This allows 10% of the TSSEC members to redeem their shares in a given year.
 The remainder of the funds raised from membership share sales is available to finance local businesses and projects.

 Our goal is to provide our lenders with a modest financial return, around 1-2%.
 We do not expect to be in a position to provide dividends on membership shares at this time, although that may change in the future.
 It is important to note that an Investment Co-op is not a guaranteed investment such as a term deposit or bond.
 Members share in the risks and rewards of the local investment portfolio.
-As of now, we have had not default on any of our loans.
+As of now, we have had no defaults on any of our loans.

 No. We decided not to issue registered shares as they limit the amount of investors we can accommodate and the fees to hold monies in an RRSP cancel out any anticipated returns on investment.